WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 8. After opening Wasabi, you may encounter a security popup.
 You can bypass it in multiple ways.
 One way would be to keep the control key down while opening Wasabi.
 Another way is to go to System Preferences / Security & Privacy, where you should find a message `"Wasabi Wallet" was blocked from opening because it is not from an identified developer` and an `open anyway` button.
 Click the button and confirm by entering your Mac user password.

 ![](https://imgur.com/dy1zfJG.png)

+## GPG Set-up and Verification with GUI (OSX)

+__Setup__

+1. Download GnuPG ("GPG Keychain") from https://www.gnupg.org/download/index.html

+2. Install GnuPG

+to __import Adam's PGP key__ into your GPG Keychain -

+3. Open GPG Keychain
+4. Click - "Lookup Key" - to search for Adam on the public database
+5. Enter Adam's email : nopara73@github.com
+6. Select Adam and click - "Retrieve Key"

+now, you should see Adam in your Keychain

+7. Verify Adam's fingerprint : 21D7 CA45 565D BCCE BE45 115D B4B7 2266 C47E 075E

+to __Verify__ - your Wasabi Wallet is authentic

+you will need 2 files:

+- Wasabi's __.dmg__ file, and
+- the corresponding __.asc__ file

+8. Double-click or right-click the __.asc__ file - to show more options
+9. Click - "Services"
+10. Click - "OpenGPG: Verify Signature of File"

+__Verification Results__

+a positive result should look like -

+Wasabi-1.x.x.dmg Signed by nopara73 (GitHub key) nopara73@github.com (B4B72266C47E075E)- undefined trust